Is the Death Doula Path Right for You? Take the Free Quiz →

 Guided Imagery

-Use calming language and visualization to support comfort - with scripts you can adapt and use with clients right away.
+Use calming language and visualization to support comfort and ease.

 ✉️